envoyproxy/go-control-plane/pkg/test/main/README.md

     (export PPROF=true; make integration.xds)

 The test will then write files of the form `block_profile_xds.pb.gz`.
+The files get written to the root of the project, in the same place as the envoy logs.

 You can use `go tool pprof bin/test <file name>` to analyze the profile data.